City College - Fort Lauderdale Data & Information Overview

 During the 2017-2018 academic year, there were 297 undergraduates at City College - Fort Lauderdale with 104 being full-time and 193 being part-time.

-The student loan default rate at City College - Fort Lauderdale is 14.5%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at City College - Fort Lauderdale is 10.5%.
+This is about the same as the national default rate of 10.1%.

 Get more details about paying for City College - Fort Lauderdale.